 Author You've Read the Most Books From

-Back when I was on Goodreads, I discovered that the answer is actually Ann M. Martin, whom I've read over 90 books from.
-I really liked Babysitters Club when I was younger, okay?
-But in terms of authors I still occasionally read, it's Meg Cabot, at a whopping 29 books read.
+When I was on Goodreads, I discovered that the answer is actually Ann M. Martin, from whom I read over 90 books as a kid.
+In terms of authors I still read, it's Meg Cabot, at a whopping 29 books read.
 That surprises me, although it shouldn't.
 I mean, I have read an awful lot of her stuff!

-This year, it's my goal to not just hit the 50,000 words, not just finish a novel within the month, but to try and finish one and a half novels in November.
-These two novels are DUTIFUL and SORROWFUL, the books that will make last year's MERCIFUL into a trilogy.
-Keep up with my progress at my profile and throughout my internet presence!
-Also, if you're a writer, join NaNo yourself, and get into the novel writing!
+This year, it's my goal to not just hit 50,000 words, not just finish a novel within the month, but finish one and a half novels in November.
+These two novels will continue last year's #AfterworldStory into a trilogy.
+Keep up with my progress on my profile and other social media!
+Also, if you're a writer, join NaNo yourself!
 I completely recommend it.

-Also this month is the release of two movies I'm looking forward to, the next Thor movie, and Catching Fire (!!!!) and also the 50th anniversary special of Doctor Who (!!!!).
+This month also has the release of two movies I'm looking forward to, the next Thor movie and Catching Fire (!!!!).
+There's also the 50th anniversary special of Doctor Who (!!!!).
 Oh, and Thanksgiving.
 This is a loaded month.
-I am so super excited.
+I am super excited.

-So now that I've ranted at you about all that, let's move forward into the humor post you've all been waiting for.
-Thanks for reading and come back next time for an A-Z book survey!
+So now let's move forward into the humor post you've been waiting for.
+Thanks for reading!

 The Lesser Evil: Femi...